jdbugs/TheInvitation/docs/ENGINE.md

 ## Extending the invitation

-* Add new shard sources: drop additional files in `data/` and extend `ConstellationAtlas` to ingest them.
+* Add new shard sources: drop additional files in `data/` and extend the base tags or mutation behaviour in `field.*`.
-* Invent new weave architectures: subclass `AuroraWeave` or add more modes to experiment with radically different compositional logic.
+* Invent new weave architectures: add more entries under `weave.architectures` to experiment with radically different compositional logic.
 * Swap surfaces: replace the terminal portal with a web or spatial interface.
 * Teach the oracle new rituals: point it at different models or adapt the prompt templates in `AuroraWeave`.